RPCs - OpenAPI reference¶

-The node provide some RPCs which are independent of the protocol.
+The node provides some RPCs which are independent of the protocol.
 Their OpenAPI specification can be found at:

-The OpenAPI specification for RPCs which are specific to the Kathmandu (
+The OpenAPI specifications for RPCs which are specific to the Oxford (

 protocol can be found at:

-The OpenAPI specification for RPCs which are related to the mempool and specific to the Kathmandu protocol can be found at:
+The OpenAPI specifications for RPCs which are related to the mempool and specific to the Oxford protocol can be found at: